bpolaszek/match-operator/README.md

 }, fallback)
 ```

-This is equivalent to the array syntax and supports all features including default cases and function evaluation:
+This is equivalent to the array syntax and supports all features including function evaluation:

 ```js
 const description = match(food, {